statsig-io/docs/docs/statsig-warehouse-native/guides/metric_sources.md

 with the calculated daily sum of revenue as the value.

 ## Tables as a Metric Source
 If you simply want to use an existing table as a metric source, you can point to the table instead of writing a SQL query.
 This can be both simpler and more performant than operating on top of a SQL query.
 If you're using semantic layers to materialize metrics in tables, this is likely the interface to use.
 An added perk with using Tables as a Metric Source is being able to use formulae.
-You can apply simple SQL transforms (e.g. convert from cents to dollars by dividing by 100).
+You can apply simple SQL transforms (e.g. convert from cents to dollars by dividing by 100) or alias them to make them more discoverable.

 ![image](https://github.com/statsig-io/docs/assets/31516123/ada794c9-9ebc-480a-85d5-4dd8bc3bc573)